danny-125/Tidal/README.md

 ### Usage:
 - Navigate to "%appdata%/.minecraft/versions" and place the contents of the zip file in there.
 In the minecraft launcher create a new installation and scroll down to Tidal.
+- Once you launch the client, press get key in order to get a key to get access to the client!

 ### Story:
 Ever since I abandoned peroxide, I always wanted to make another client.
 The biggest reason developers quit developing their client after releasing is because they